karls/uom-wifi-activator/README.md

 ## Requirements

-* Python2
+* Python 2.7.3
-* NetworkManager
+* NetworkManager 0.9.6.0

 I've only tested it with Python 2.7.3 on Arch Linux, but it probably works with lower versions as well.
+Same goes for NetworkManager.
 If it doesn't, feel free to file a ticket or patch it and submit a pull request.

 ## Install